 Performance share units ("PSUs") are granted to our senior officers and earned based on pre-established performance goals approved by the Leadership Development and Compensation Committee of our Board of Directors for any given performance period.
 The range of payout is zero to 200% of the number of granted PSUs, based on the outcome of the performance conditions.
-The fair value of the PSUs is the closing market price of our common stock on the date of grant adjusted for the expected dividend yield.
-We amortize the fair value on a straight-line basis over the vesting period, based on the performance condition that is probable of achievement that would result in the vesting of the most shares.
-The Company reassesses the probability at each reporting period and recognizes the cumulative effect of the change in estimate in the period of change.
-As of September 30, 2016, the Company believed the performance condition of the PSUs granted during fiscal year 2016 had been achieved at 166.77% of target value, however, the final determination has not yet been made by the Leadership Development and Compensation Committee.
+We estimate the fair value of the PSUs using the closing market price of our common stock on the date of grant, adjusted for the expected dividend yield if applicable, based on the performance condition that is probable of achievement.
+We amortize the fair values over the requisite service period for each vesting tranche of the award.
+We reassess the probability at each reporting period and recognize the cumulative effect of the change in estimate in the period of change.

-The following table summarizes the PSUs activity during fiscal 2016:
+The following table summarizes the PSUs activity during fiscal 2017:

 Shares Weighted- average Grant-date Fair Value

 (In thousands)

-Outstanding at October 1, 2015 281 \$53.70
+Outstanding at October 1, 2016 230 \$ 73.99

-Granted 105 91.74
+Granted 110 121.30

-Released (156) 49.36
+Released (136) 65.24

-Outstanding at September 30, 2016 230 \$73.99
+Outstanding at September 30, 2017 204 \$ 105.37

-The weighted average fair value of the PSUs granted were \$91.74, \$71.86 and \$56.63 during fiscal 2016, 2015 and 2014, respectively.
-The total intrinsic value of the PSUs that vested was \$14.0 million, \$9.7 million and \$4.9 million during fiscal 2016, 2015 and 2014, respectively, determined as of the date of vesting.
+The weighted average fair value of the PSUs granted were \$121.30, \$91.74 and \$71.86 during fiscal 2017, 2016 and 2015, respectively.
+The total intrinsic value of the PSUs that vested was \$16.6 million, \$14.0 million and \$9.7 million during fiscal 2017, 2016 and 2015, respectively, determined as of the date of vesting.